iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 _Decentralized world computer_

-The EVM runs as a local instance on every Ethereum node, but because all instances of the EVM operate on the same initial state and produce the same final state, the system as a whole operates as a single "world computer."
+The EVM runs as a local instance on every Ethereum node.
+Still, because all instances of the EVM operate on the same initial state and produce the same final state, the system as a whole operates as a single "world computer."

-* This leads to the know huge problems the ETH blockchain faces (excessive unpredictable fees, no scalability, very low throughput.
+* This leads to the know huge problems the ETH blockchain faces (excessive, unpredictable fees, no scalability, very low throughput.
 Every node in ETH MUST compute every smart contract that is operating!
 * IOTA Smart Contracts solves this by allowing multiple (hundreds/thousands) parallel blockchains working together connected through the Tangle.